 Facilitators' Toolkit

-Considerations and information about how to implement reflection into courses, workshops, and other initiatives.
+Implementing reflection in courses, workshops, and other initiatives.

 Reflection or critical reflection is: